 A proposal made to the Assembly by a Member that the House do something, order something to be done or express an opinion with regard to some matter.

-The party having the second-largest number of seats in the Assembly, known officially as Her Majesty’s Loyal Opposition.
+The party having the second-largest number of seats in the Assembly, known officially as His Majesty’s Loyal Opposition.

 The MLAs representing parties other than the governing party.
 The role of the opposition is to criticize government policies, suggest alternatives and make sure the public is aware of what the government is doing or plans to do.
 Opposition MLAs sit across from the cabinet in the Chamber.